zero5zero6zero7/anti-procrastination-hosts-file/README.md

 Do note, I'm an atheist.
 Blocking porn has nothing to do with "religious reasons".
 If you want to waste your life jacking it to a bunch of pixels you'll never meet or hold in real life, feel free to unlblock your favorite porn sites.

+Fun fact.
+While searching for top porn sites to block, found so many "health" rags linking to "TOP PORN SITES FOR MEN/WOMEN" or nonsense like "SAFE PORN FOR WOMEN".
+WTF is even safe porn?
+Is it like a Unicorn?
+Love how these "men health" online sites promote porn.
+A lot of porn sites actually call themselves "safe porn" while being run by same few adult content conglomerates that create the "unsafe porn".

+Also, '/r/noFap' on Reddit is a incredibly stupid subreddit.
+I think it'll actually turn people to jacking off more seeing the cringeness at display there.

 ---

 ## Are these hosts originally compiled by you?
 What about updates?